 On May 19, 2000, it was declared a beverage with a denomination of origin (D.O.).

 making the State of Sonora the only producer of this beverage, as well as its manufacturing process, its characteristics, and the raw material used for it.

-To choose a good bacanora, it is necessary to locate the legend “bacanora 100% agave” on the product’s label.
+To ensure you get a good bacanora, it is necessary to locate the legend “bacanora 100% agave” on the product’s label.

-It must have a transparent tone or slightly yellow if it has been matured in oak barrels, and it must not form large bubbles that disappear quickly when the bottle is shaken.
+It must have a transparent tone or be slightly yellow if it has matured in oak barrels, and it must not form large bubbles that disappear quickly when the bottle is shaken.